How to create custom color palette for a PowerPoint theme?

 This design element will now appear on all Child Slides in the template because I have added it to the Parent master.

 Once you have added the design elements to your Master/ Parent slide, you can adjust your slide guides.
-PowerPoint Slide guides help users to align content in their presentation and improve consistency of layout throughout your presentations.
+PowerPoint Slide guides help users to align content in their presentation and improve consistency of layout throughout presentations.

 To edit your Slide Guides, click on the ‘View’ tab and select ‘Guides’.
 There are two guides: one vertical and one horizontal.